offsideswap/black/docs/peggy/Peggy-Arch.md

 ## Event Listener

-Peggy is a cross chain bridge that currently moves assets from ethereum to blackchain, and from blackchain to ethereum.
+Peggy is a cross chain bridge that currently moves assets from ethereum to offsideswap, and from offsideswap to ethereum.

-To move assets from ethereum to blackchain, the relayer subscribes to the BridgeBank smart contract deployed on ethereum and listens for the LogLock and LogBurn messages.
-When the relayer receives lock or burn messages, it waits 50 blocks to ensure that the transaction is still valid, then submits new prophecy claims to blackchain.
-Other relayers then sign off on that prophecy claim and then once enough relayers have approved the prophecy claim, the assets are minted and sent to that blackchain recipient.
+To move assets from ethereum to offsideswap, the relayer subscribes to the BridgeBank smart contract deployed on ethereum and listens for the LogLock and LogBurn messages.
+When the relayer receives lock or burn messages, it waits 50 blocks to ensure that the transaction is still valid, then submits new prophecy claims to offsideswap.
+Other relayers then sign off on that prophecy claim and then once enough relayers have approved the prophecy claim, the assets are minted and sent to that offsideswap recipient.

-To move assets from blackchain to ethereum, the relayer subscribes to the cosmos chain and listens for MsgLock and MsgBurn event.
+To move assets from offsideswap to ethereum, the relayer subscribes to the cosmos chain and listens for MsgLock and MsgBurn event.
 Once that event is heard, a new ProphecyClaim is submitted to the ethereum CosmosBridge smart contract.
 Once enough validators sign off on the prophecy claim such that the consensus threshold is met, the funds are unlocked or minted on the ethereum side.

 # Smart contracts

 Please note that only the whitelisted validators in the valset smart contract can submit or sign off on prophecy claims on ethereum.

 On the ethereum side of the world, we maintain smart contracts that will lock and burn funds to move them across the bridge.
-There are many smart contracts, this is the high level flow from eth to blackchain:
+There are many smart contracts, this is the high level flow from eth to offsideswap:
 1. User locks up funds in BridgeBank smart contract
 2. Relayer hears the event generated from the BridgeBank contract
 3. Relayer submits a new prophecy claim to mint assets on the cosmos side of the world.

-When a user transfers value from blackchain to ethereum this is what the flow looks like:
+When a user transfers value from offsideswap to ethereum this is what the flow looks like:
 1. User locks or burns assets on the cosmos side of the world.
 2. Relayer hears this transaction and submits a new prophecy claim to the CosmosBridge smart contract
 3. Other relayers sign off on this transaction.
 4. Once enough relayers sign off on this prophecy claim and the consensus threshold is reached, one of two things happen.
-If this was a blackchain native asset being moved across the bridge, then we will mint assets for that user through the BridgeBank.
+If this was a offsideswap native asset being moved across the bridge, then we will mint assets for that user through the BridgeBank.
 If this asset being moved across the bridge was an ethereum native asset, then the BridgeBank will unlock those funds and send them to the user specified in the prohpecy claim.

 # Smart contract Architecture
 Currently, the smart contracts are upgradeable which allows us to fix them should any bugs arise.
 In time, the control of these smart contracts will be handed over to BlackDAO for control or the admin abilities completely removed for full decentralization.